afters/couch-incarnate/README.md

 ### Example ###

-Say your application holds documents in the DB looking like this:
+Let's say your application holds documents in a DB called 'my_db', which look like this:

     {
       type: "user",